Did anyone really doubt Russell Wilson could carry Seahawks? After the last year, there’s no question.

 The Seahawks, of course, are paying Wilson handsomely to be this good, signing him in April to a deal making him the highest-paid QB in NFL history at $35 million a year.

-But if the literal value of a QB has never been higher, so is the on-field value as great as its ever been in a league increasingly dependent on quality quarterbacking play.
+But if the literal value of a QB has never been higher, so is the on-field value as great as it’s ever been in a league increasingly dependent on quality quarterbacking play.
 Consider how quickly the betting line on the Seattle-New Orleans game shifted this week when it was learned Drew Brees wouldn’t play — from a pick ‘em to Seattle by 4.5 points almost instantly (also consider how the Arizona-Carolina game shifted five points once Cam Newton was ruled out).

 That doesn’t happen if a cornerback, safety, linebacker or running back is listed as not playing, no matter how good.